BergQuester/v8tr.github.io/_drafts/2018-04-04-core-data-stack-swift-4.md

 ---

 `performBackgroundTask(_:)`
 runs passed block on a newly created background context.
-Yes, you got it right: each time this method is called, a new background `NSManagedObjectContext` will be created.
+Each time this method is called, a new background `NSManagedObjectContext` will be created.

 ### Initialize Core Data Stack

-At this point we do not have a managed object model, i.e. the data base schema, defined.
-Let's create a Data Model in Xcode called *"Model"* and add an entity `Item` that has a single attribute `name`.
+Let's begin with creating a Data Model schema in Xcode and add an entity `Item` with a single `name` attribute that will be used throughout this article.

 <p align="center">
     <img src="{{ "/img/core_data_stack_3.png" | absolute_url }}" alt="Core Data stack Architecture - Model Schema"/>
 </p>

-Now we will initialize the Core Data stack and see how the components play together.
+With Data Model created we can initialize the Core Data stack and see how the components play together.

 {% highlight swift linenos %}